 What questions should you ask when choosing a social media agency?

 Many small business owners need to understand beyond follower numbers.
-What are the important questions you need to ask to hire the right social media agency?
+What are the important questions to ask in order to hire the right social media agency?

 Here's one I prepared earlier (as they say in the classics ;-) ).